It’s no secret that social media can be an extremely effective marketing tool for businesses, and fitness centers are no exception.

 People rely on your gym for help with pursuing their physical fitness goals.
 But many people who visit you may not be familiar with all of the different exercises they can do to reach those goals.

 Exercise explainers can be another great addition to your social media accounts.
-They can introduce people to new exercise strategies and help them make sure that they’re doing exercises with the proper form to get the maximum benefit.
+Workout posts of this type can introduce people to new exercise strategies and help them make sure that they’re doing exercises with the proper form to get the maximum benefit.

 It’s probably a good idea to show these explainers with a video.
 Not only will this make it easy for members to watch and follow the exercise, but research suggests that 54% of people want to see more video content on social media from the brands they interact with.

 Nothing is more motivating than seeing an average person achieve impressive fitness goals.
-These can also be a great form of advertisement for the efficacy of your fitness center.
+These can also be a great form of fitness promotion and advertisement for the efficacy of your fitness center.

 If you know of members who have seriously transformed their bodies by going to your gym, consider asking if you can share their stories on social media.

-They may appreciate the opportunity to show off their results — and you’ll get a great post to motivate your target audience.
+They may appreciate the opportunity to show off their results — and you’ll get a great gym post for Instagram and other social media channels to motivate your target audience.

 4. Team introductions